callstackincubator/rock/packages/provider-s3/README.md

 # @rnef/provider-s3

-GitHub Actions artifact storage provider for React Native Enterprise Framework (RNEF).
+AWS S3 remote cache provider for React Native Enterprise Framework (RNEF).
 This package is part of the RNEF ecosystem.

 ## Documentation